jeremytammik/tbc/a/1968_level_ifc_prop.md

 ###Element Level and IFC Properties

+Today, we mention another publisher of Revit API tutorials and add-ins, some tips on handling IFC, and recent discussions on controlling the level of BIM elements:

 - [TwentyTwo add-ins and tutorials](#2)
 - [IFC tips for APS and Forge](#3)
 - [IFC custom properties in Revit](#4)